Mitsubishi-Electric-Asia/melfa_ros2_masterclass_2024/doc/melfa_masterclass.md

 MELSOFT RT Toolbox3 creates a system simulation of the RV-5AS collaborative robot.
 The simulator simulates the _Real Time External Command_ ethernet function, allowing ROS2 to connect to the simulation as if it is a real physical robot.

+### 1. Hardware Connection

+Ensure that your Ubuntu and Windows10 devices are connected to the same LAN.

+Ensure that your Windows10 device is able to ping your Ubuntu device.
+Your Ubuntu device may not be able to ping your Windows10 device due to certain Windows firewall configurations.
+If your Windows10 device is able to ping your Ubuntu device, your devices are connected.

+### 2. Launch MELFA ROS2 Driver [Terminal 1]

-#### 1. Open a new terminal.
+Open a new terminal.
 Source your MELFA workspace and connect to the simulation with the command below.
-[Terminal 1]
 ```
 ros2 launch melfa_bringup rv5as_control.launch.py use_fake_hardware:=false robot_ip:=<MELSOFT_PC_IP_address>
 ```